Medical Policy: 02.01.60

 Additional trials, which will have a larger sample sizes and longer follow-up, are needed to permit conclusions on the effect of this treatment.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

-Human amniotic membrane grafts with suture (e.g. AmnioGraft®) or without (e.g. Prokera, AmbioDisk™) for the treatment of ophthalmic indications are considered medically necessary for the following conditions:
+FDA approved human amniotic membrane grafts with or without sutures (e.g. AmnioGraft®, Prokera, AmbioDisk™) for the treatment of ophthalmic indications are considered medically necessary for the following conditions:

 Amniotic membrane grafts are considered investigational for the treatment of all other ophthalmic conditions including but not limited to: